ImMythz/Team_Profile_Generator/README.md

 ## Usage
 This application allows the user to add team members to their team through a series of prompts in the CLI.
 Here are a few screenshots showcasing the application

 <img src='assets\TPG-screenshot-2.png' alt='Employee Tracker Sceenhot One'>

 <img src='assets\TPG-screenshot-3.png' alt='Employee Tracker Sceenhot Two'>

+Click the image below to play a video demo of this application

 ## License
 MIT License